DarrenJiang13/VideoPose3DwithDetectron2/docker/DOCKER.md

 or

-    sudo docker run --gpus all -it video-pose-infer-demo:v1
+    sudo docker run --gpus all -it video-pose-infer-demo:v1 If you want to automatically remove the container when it exits, use `--rm` tag in the command.
 Congratulations! now you are in the docker image.

 ## 6. Run the project